amandavisconti/ScholarlyEditingScripts/README.md

 Completely free for reuse of any type.
 Credit to all parties involved appreciated but not required.

 ##PURPOSE:
-To remove TUstep encoding and line numbering from a directory of .txt files, creating a clean reading text that can also be used for text analysis (e.g. with Juxta).
+To remove format encoding and line numbering from a directory of .txt files, creating a clean reading text that can also be used for text analysis (e.g. with Juxta).

 ##DIRECTIONS:
 1. These directions assume you have, on your desktop, a folder named TUstepscrub containing both TUstepscrub.py and a folder of your .txt file(s) to be scrubbed named "TUstepfiles".
 These directions also assume Mac usage (non-Mac users may need to install Python and substitute their command-line program for the Mac terminal).